shabda/predic-tweet/README.md

 What is it
 ---------------

-Allow people to tweet with hash, hold them accountable for revealing its content.
+Allow people to tweet a prediction with hash, hold them accountable for revealing its content.

 What happens currently
 ----------------------------